 However, this is a dangerous practice, as the distance to empty gauge only offers a rough approximation.
 This approximation is based on the average mileage that you have attained while driving your vehicle, which means that it may not be very accurate relative to your current driving conditions.

 For instance, if most of your driving is done on the highway, then your distance to empty meter is probably not very accurate when you’re stuck in traffic.
 So while the gauge provides a fairly accurate approximation when your tank is relatively full, it shouldn’t be used to figure out your exact number of miles remaining in the tank when you’re running on empty.

-Part 3 of 3: How far can you drive on empty?
+Part 2 of 2: How far can you drive on empty?

-Exactly how far you can drive on empty depends on both your vehicle, and on your driving habits and conditions.
+Exactly how far you can drive on empty depends on your vehicle, your driving habits, and road conditions.
 However, you may be surprised to see how few miles you actually can drive once the low fuel warning light comes on.